fossasia/open-event-server/README.md

 ### Env Variables Heroku

-To see our all enviroment variables you have to visit Heroku page https://dashboard-classic.heroku.com/apps/open-event/settings (You need access to see this page)
+To see our all enviroment variables you have to visit Heroku page https://dashboard-classic.heroku.com/apps/open-event/settings (You need access to see this page).

 ## API Access and Import/Export